xinranlii/xinranlii/README.md

 - 👋 Hi, I’m Xinran Li
-- 👀 I’m interested in software development and machine learning.
-- 📫 My email address is xinranli@bu.edu

 <!---
 xinranlii/xinranlii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.